Capillary/ecom-api-document/source/includes/_product.md

 Parameter | Type | Description
 --------- | ---- | -----------
-merchantId* | string | Unique GUID of the merchant productId* | string |  Unique id of the product for which you want to fetch available variants availability | boolean | Pass `true` to retrieve only active variant products, `false` to retrieve both active and inactive variant products
+merchantId* | string | Unique GUID of the merchant productId* | string |  Unique id of the parent product for which you want to fetch available variants

 <aside class="notice"> All parameters marked by * are mandatory.</aside>